-This half-day or full-day tutorial will provide participants with an overview of how to run studies with human participants, that is, not how to design or analyze studies but the practicalities of how to setup, debug, and run studies.
-It will help people running experiments to run them more effectively, safely, and comfortably.
+This tutorial provides practical advice on how to run studies for beginning students and researchers coming starting to run studies.
+This tutorial will provide participants with an overview of how to run studies with human participants, that is, not how to design or analyze studies but the practicalities of how to setup, debug, and run studies.
+It will help people running experiments to run them more effectively safely, and comfortably.
 Our purpose is to provide hands-on knowledge about experimental procedure.